wallytutor/learning-by-teaching/software/elmer/samples/conduction-1/README.md

 Mesh DB "domain" "."
 ```

-If you followed the [concept](concept/README.md) setup you should already have a mesh here, otherwise run:
+If you followed the [concept](concept/README.md) setup you should already have a mesh there, otherwise run:

 ```shell
 gmsh - domain.geo